dipterix/dipterix/README.md

 ### Hi there 👋

-I'm currently researching on the ✨ _Human Intrancranial Electroencephalography_ ✨ at Perelman School of Medicine, University of Pennsylvania.
+I am studying the ✨ _Human Intrancranial Electroencephalography_ ✨ at Perelman School of Medicine, University of Pennsylvania.

 I'm also a maintainer who works on the [RAVE](https://rave.wiki) project.